0x4248/Scrapbook/doc/make/README.txt

 MAKE SYSTEM
 ===========
-Welcome to the ScrapBook Makefile
+Welcome to the Nexus Makefile

 The primary makefile in this repository is not to build anything (crazy), tho it contains many tools and points to other makefiles to build other things.